How to Get Private Home Care Clients: Attracting Them to Your Agency

 If there are features of care that your clients rave about, try to do that one thing well.
 It’s much easier to master one thing, than to be decent at several.
 This doesn’t mean neglecting other parts of your operation, but if you do something well, master it.

-Understand your clients’ lives.
+Understand your current and past clients' lives.

 One way to attract clients is to meet them where they’re at.
 You are not just offering medication reminders or a weekly shower, you are selling someone on the possibility of independence.
 They might not have it otherwise.
 You are a network of connections to them.